-References-All general references from the introduction, overall conclusion, and any supplementary sections should be included here and should conform to the same style and format as the articles.
+References- All general references from the introduction, overall conclusion, and any supplementary sections should be included here and should conform to the same style and format as the articles.

-Appendices-Include here only any additional appendices that relate to the manuscript as a whole.
+Appendices- Include here only any additional appendices that relate to the dissertation.